oge-t/subtle_smile/README.md

 The repository contains implementation of calibration of local volaility surface for EUR/USD currency pair though the example is easily adapted to other currency pairs with appropriately calibrated G1pp parameters and discount curves.

-The repository contains notebooks outlining:
+The repository contains notebooks detailing:
 - The calibration procedure
 - Visualization of local volatility surface
 - Repricing with the calibrated local volality surface